 Right now, a simple word of encouragement or a sincere thank you could make a nurse or midwife’s day.
 They are working long, hard days, and they could always use a pick-me-up.
 You can also enter Giggle Magazine #WeThankYouGiveaway❤️ to show your appreciation to nurses and doctors.

 Learn more about nurses and midwives in order to better support them and their work.
 The WHO has put together a list of key facts about nurses and midwives!

 Share your story

 Are you a part of a local club or organization?
-Create an event or activity that will raise awareness about depression on a smaller scale.
+Create an event or activity that will raise support for nurses and midwives on a smaller scale.

 How to Improve Your Posture While Working From Home

 12 Brain-Training Apps to Keep Your Mind in Tip-Top Shape